harshraj1234/IPL-Analytics-Dashboard-Tableau/README.md

 ## Overview

 The IPL Analytics Dashboard offers a comprehensive view of IPL match data, including team performance, player statistics, and match venue distribution across India.
-By leveraging Tableau's powerful visualization capabilities, this dashboard provides valuable insights for stakeholders in the cricket industry.
+The dataset used for this analysis is sourced from Kaggle.

 ## Skills Utilized